Schwinn’s 230 is an affordable recumbent bike that comes loaded with a lot more features than you’d expect from a bike in this price range.

 Mp3 port- you can plug your mp3 player or smart phone into the console and listen to your music through the built-in speakers.

-Grip heart rate monitor- grab the grip heart rate monitors and check your heart rate during your workout.
-A great way to gauge your intensity.
+Heart rate monitoring- grab the grip heart rate monitors and check your heart rate during your workout.
+You can also connect a bluetooth chest strap monitor (one not included) to keep an eye on your pulse during workouts (a great way to gauge your intensity).

 Putting the 230 together is pretty easy.
 Schwinn did a nice job on the assembly instructions- they’re straightforward and easy to read.